Sharpsharky/FactoryLab/README.md

 ## How to run

-1. Open the project in Unity 2022.3 LTS or newer.
+1. Open the project in Unity.
 2. Open `Assets/Scenes/SampleScene.unity`.
-4. Press Play.
+3. Press Play.

 ## Controls